python/cpython/Doc/library/queue.rst

 the entries are kept sorted (using the :mod:`heapq` module) and the lowest valued entry is retrieved first.

-The :mod:`Queue` module defines the following classes and exceptions:
+The :mod:`queue` module defines the following classes and exceptions:

 .. class:: Queue(maxsize)